 A navicular stress fracture is one of the most common stress fractures affecting athletes, especially those in explosive events such as sprinting and jumping.
 The navicular bone is in the ankle and can be fractured by overuse and repetitive stress.
-With this injury there may be pain in the arch of the foot which increases during activity.
+With this injury, there may be a pain in the arch of the foot which increases during activity

 Navicular stress fracture symptoms

 Symptoms of a navicular stress fracture include a poorly localized ache in the midfoot which gets worse with exercise.
 Pain may radiate along the inside arch of the foot and goes away quickly with rest, only to return again as training resumes.
 Tenderness may be felt when the thumb is pressed into the top of the foot over the navicular bone, called the N spot.

 Navicular stress fracture explained